hippo00/DBA-Education/public/markdown/BussinessProcessManager/GeneralBPM/TestEnvironments.md

 ### Local workstation with Docker

 If you are familiar with Docker, you can setup a local test environment.
-See the following gitHub repository for details.
+See the following GitHub repository for details.
+Due to workstation disk space limitations, you may need to use a limited feature set or use an "Express" product version.

 https://github.ibm.com/klaus-ulrich/bpm